TopHillRobotics/quadruped-robot/README.md

 # 1. Overview

 This project branch integrates some advanced algrithms such as MPC and WBC to control quadruped robots.

+This branch have been tested under **ROS Noetic** and **Ubuntu 20.04**, for optimal performance, it is recommended to test this branch using the same environment.

 Note that this branch is different from the one in the `main` branch.
 The architecture and major modules are shown below

 <div align="center">